What is Oculofacial Plastic Surgery?

 Nasolacrimal Surgery – Like a clogged pipe, a problem with the tear drainage system can backflow and cause very annoying tearing issues.

-Facial procedures – Biostimulators (Sculptra), dermal fillers, laser skin resurfacing of the face, and even facelifts are within the repertoire of an oculofacial plastic surgeon.
+Facial procedures – Biostimulators (Sculptra), dermal fillers, laser skin resurfacing of the face, fat grafting, and even facelifts are within the repertoire of an oculofacial plastic surgeon.

 The road to become an oculofacial plastic surgeon requires years of commitment, experience, and expertise.
-Dr. Murdock then took her career to the highest level and became certified with the American Society of Ophthalmic Plastic and Reconstructive Surgery.
-The ASOPRS Oculofacial Society is the most elite academic society that requires an unwavering commitment to education, scientific research, and patient care.
+Dr. Murdock then took her career to the highest level and became a member of the American Society of Ophthalmic Plastic and Reconstructive Surgery.
+The ASOPRS Oculofacial Society is the most elite society that supports an unwavering commitment to education, scientific research, and patient care.
 Dr. Murdock has completed:

 College: 4 years achieving a bachelor of science degree with minor in art history